-The Salt Skimmer is an amazing top water lure.
-I personelly have the ‘Mullet’ and the ‘Cotton Candy although this version has a different tougher finish the the Cotton Candy Komomo II.
+The Salt Skimmer is an amazing topwater lure.
+I personally have the ‘Mullet’ and the ‘Cotton Candy although this version has a different tougher finish than the Cotton Candy Komomo II.

 In the video above this is the “Salt Skimmer’ doing the business.
 That session was in the daytime and for our neck of the wood great conditions.
 The two fish tells me that this was probably a large shoal of schoolies chasing after baitfish.
 They were obviously attacking everything that moves that day.
 Personally, I have never caught two fish on one lure, that was the Bassman filming that video with his headcam.

 Again, not the heaviest of lures but still casts better than the Komomo II.
 Yes, I know they are two different types of lures I’m just saying.
 I think that most surface lures seem to cast better anyway.
 Some are pigs like the Duo Realis but generally, they cast well.
 As for weight, I have been using the 16-gram version although there is another 21g version.

 A ‘Walk the Dog’ action is preferred for the ‘Salt Skimmer’.
 Just a slow retrieve with the rod tip high, gently tapping away should have that ‘Salt Skimmer’ dancing with joy.
 This is when it pays to have a quality lightweight lure rod.
 Generally, I have noticed the more you pay the lighter the rod seems to be.
 Don’t get me wrong, the cheaper rods will still get the same results.
 It’s just easier to keep tapping away for longer periods with a lighter rod.

 Again, there are a few options here so here are just a few “Salt Skimmer” beauties to get your credit card into action.